If you’ve been drinking high-quality teas for very long, then you probably appreciate that leaf selection is critically important to tea makers.

-This leaf-bud combination, called banji leaf in the tea industry, is favored by oolong makers for at least two reasons.
+This particular leaf-bud combination, known as banji leaf in the tea industry, is favored by oolong producers for at least two reasons.

 If you’re pressed for time, jump ahead to the tea reviews listed in the table of contents.